-(2) The day-to-day management of, and investment decisions for, the Portfolio's portfolio are made by the Adviser's Thematic and Sustainable Equities Investment Team.
-Mr. Roarty is the investment professional with the most significant responsibility for the day-to-day management of the Portfolio's portfolio.
+(2) The day-to-day management of, and investment decisions for, the Portfolio's portfolio are made by the Adviser's International Value Senior Investment Management Team.
+Messrs.
+Ali and Lavi are the investment professionals with the most significant responsibility for the day-to-day management of the Portfolio's portfolio.